 Students study works of American literature between the pre-colonial era and the present, for a period of at least 300 consecutive years, including major historical and literary contexts.
 (Formerly ENGL 207)

-Prerequisite: Gen. Ed. literature in English and FYW 100 or FYW 100P (or completion of college writing requirement).
+Prerequisite: Gen. Ed. literature in English and FYW 100, FYW 100H, or FYW 100P (or completion of college writing requirement).

 Offered: Annually.